 In the past, Fellows have been selected from a competitive applicant pool of more than 150 students, and in 2016 the Fellowship expects to offer placements to 30 to 35 qualified applicants.

 Students not in their final year of study may apply for placements proposed by New Haven agencies.
-Student applications and additional information will be posted on the Undergraduate and Grad/Professional instruction pages in December 2015.
+Student applications and additional information can be found on the Undergraduate and Grad/Professional instruction pages.

 Length of Placement, Fellowship Requirements and Stipend

 For the summer of 2016, placements can be for any consecutive period of eight to eleven weeks between May 31 and August 12, 2015.
 Yale will pay a taxable stipend directly to students, ranging from $4,400 to $7,800, based on experience, degree pending, and weeks worked.

 In addition to their daily work, supervised by the agency, Fellows have a comprehensive mandatory orientation program from May 24 through May 27, must attend weekly dinners beginning May 31 through August 9, and are required to complete mid-term and final reports describing their summer work.

 Over the years, Fellows have worked with many diverse agencies with projects spanning the areas of Community Services, Business, and Youth Development.
 Previous Fellowship sites number over 50 organizations and city departments.
 A few of those sites have included:

 - Christian Community Action

 - City of New Haven, Chief Administrator’s Office